Have you watched the film “The Social Network”?

-These are just a few of the areas that can be covered; the best idea is to work with an accountant who is familiar with Shareholders Agreements and can help you draw up a bespoke document which fits with your circumstances and covers all the main bases.
-This will also need to be tied in to the company’s Articles of Association to ensure that everything is consistent.
+These are just a few of the areas that can be covered; the best idea is to work with an accountant who is familiar with Shareholders Agreements and can help you draw up a bespoke document that fits with your circumstances and covers all the main bases.
+This will also need to be tied into the company’s Articles of Association to ensure that everything is consistent.

 If you are at all concerned about this area please get in touch, as our accountants and legal team will be very happy to talk through your options.

 We look forward to hearing from you!